k4cg/matomat/README.md

 DESCRIPTION:
 ============

-The matomat is a mostly drunken coded perl script to manage the beverate billing at the K4CG (http://www.k4cg.org/).
+The matomat is a mostly drunken coded perl script to manage the beverage billing at the K4CG (http://www.k4cg.org/).